 Urinary tract infection (UTI) occurs when pathogenic bacteria enter the urethra and cause infection and inflammation.
 The urethra alone may be affected (urethritis), but more commonly the infection reaches the bladder (cystitis).
 The kidneys may also be involved (pyelonephritis), sometimes leading to complicated UTI, stone formation, and/or sepsis.
 The remainder of this chapter focuses primarily on acute, uncomplicated cystitis.

-UTIs are common in all age groups.
+UTIs occur in all age groups.
 The bacterial pathogens predominantly originate from fecal flora.
 Escherichia coli (E coli) are the most common (≈ 85%).
-Staphylococcus saprophyticus, Klebsiella, Proteus, Enterococcus, Pseudomonas and methicillin-resistant Staphylococcus aureus (MRSA) may also cause infection.
+Staphylococcus saprophyticus, Klebsiella, Proteus, Enterococcus, Pseudomonas, and methicillin-resistant Staphylococcus aureus (MRSA) may also cause infection.

-In many E coli-related urinary tract infections, the pathogenic bacteria appear to be foodborne.
-Using genetic matching techniques, researchers from several countries have found that pathogenic E coli in women with urinary tract infections often originate in retail chicken products., The poultry counter appears to act as a reservoir for pathogenic E coli, a problem that may be aggravated by drug resistance related to the use of antibiotics on farms.
+It has been noted that in some E coli-related urinary tract infections, the pathogenic bacteria appear to be foodborne.
+Using genetic matching techniques, researchers from several countries have found that pathogenic E coli in women with UTIs often originate in retail chicken products., The poultry counter appears to act as a reservoir for pathogenic E coli, a problem that may be aggravated by drug resistance related to the use of antibiotics on farms.

-Cystitis is generally a clinical diagnosis, and radiologic investigation is not usually required except in certain cases involving children (e.g., when febrile, when known risk factors are present), or in males.
-The usual symptoms of cystitis are dysuria, urinary frequency, and urinary urgency.
-However, urinary tract infections are frequently asymptomatic, particularly in the elderly.
+Cystitis is generally a clinical diagnosis, and radiologic investigation is not usually required except in certain cases involving children (e.g., when febrile, when known risk factors are present) or in males.
+The most common symptoms of cystitis are dysuria, frequency, and urgency and suprapubic discomfort.
+Urinary tract infections are frequently asymptomatic, however, particularly in the elderly.
 Pain in the suprapubic region may be reported, and hematuria and cloudy urine may occur as well.
 Patients with pyelonephritis typically present with fever spikes, nausea/vomiting, and costovertebral or flank pain.

 In elderly persons, confusion and other mental status changes may be the only signs of a urinary tract infection.
 Among children, symptoms typically include irritability, changes in eating habits, incontinence, and diarrhea.
 Vomiting or sensation of incomplete voiding may be the only symptom in young girls.

 Gender.
-Females have UTIs more frequently, compared with males, due to a shorter urethra that is in closer proximity to the perineum.
+Females have UTIs more frequently than males because of a shorter urethra that is in closer proximity to the perineum.
 More than 50% of women will have a UTI during their lifetime, with 20% of these women experiencing 2 or more infections.
 In men, UTIs are rare (less than 0.1%), except in cases of anatomic abnormalities.